Nationwide Home Insurance Discounts

 Home insurance pricing isn’t just about square footage and roof age—your discount picture matters.
 Nationwide offers homeowner-specific savings that can materially change your annual premium when combined the right way.

-Below, see which discounts are common, how verification works, and where bundling with auto or landlord policies can unlock the biggest net savings.
+Below, see which unique discounts are common, how verification works, and where bundling with auto or landlord policies can unlock the biggest net savings.

 Unlock homeowner savings

 Confirm the easy wins first (protective devices, claims-free history), then add structural or lifestyle credits.
 If you recently upgraded your roof or added monitored alarms, ask to re-underwrite those changes.
+For real-world context on what documentation insurers typically ask for (photos, receipts, timelines), use this guide to filing a Nationwide claim online before you finalize your policy.

 Get homeowners insurance quotes